FOREST FIRES & DEFORESTATION

 CLIMATE PANELISTS - During a conference on climate change at Brighton University in October 2019, Stephen Lloyd MP, Dr Adriana Ford and Professor Andrew Church answered questions as to the problems and potential solutions, one of which was planting more trees.
 Dr Ford (centre) is the Centre Manager, Leverhulme Centre for Wildfires, Environment and Society, Imperial College London/King’s College London.

-The time for negotiating deals is over.
+DESPERATE TIMES CALL FOR DESPERATE MEASURES - The time for negotiating deals is over.
 What we need is new law: THE PLANET EARTH ACT 2020 to be able to punish the culprits.
 Under this law it would be an offence to remain in office and fail to act positively to save the planet.
-It would also be a criminal offence to do nothing - or continue as if nothing was the matter.
+It would also be a criminal offence to do nothing - or continue as if nothing was the matter, as an industrialist or other entrepreneur.
+No more skimming off the surface and putting nothing back into the social pot.

 FOREST FIRE A TO Z